wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

    Besides, many paragraphs lack an opening and conclusion.
 Why is the paragraph important?
 What is the conclusion of the paragraph?

+2. The paper makes conflicting claims.
+   Insight 1 says "most of the startup latency comes from application initialization", then in Sec.
+2.2 it says "sandbox initialization is stable for different workloads and dominates the latency overhead for
+    simple functions like Python Hello."
+   I understand that these two might both be correct, because they have different assumptions.
+But in this case, why do you even mention the "Python Hello" case that is neither representative, nor further explored in the paper?

 3. Some terminologies usages are confusing.
 For example, what is a "critical section" in Fig. 8(a)?
    Sec.
 3.3, "I/O reconnection is performed asynchronously on the restore critical path" -- what does "asynchronously" mean?
 Why it is on the critical path if asynchronously?